fractal6/doc/docs/_shorts/help.en.md

 Note: the rights of a role associated with a circle are inherited in sub-circles that do not have roles.

-## Organization navigation
+## Organisation navigation

-On the organization overview tab, you can navigate in your organization by clicking a role or circle.
+On the organisation overview tab, you can navigate in your organisation by clicking a role or circle.
 The **focus** will be refreshed as well as:

-* the organization path in the header of the page indicating your current localisation
+* the organisation path in the header of the page indicating your current localisation
 * the mandate in the current circle
 * the recent activities of the circle